Improve Your French Writing with These Effective Methods and Tips

 - Check out concours de nouvelles.

 Many French libraries, universities and municipalities host writing contests called concours de nouvelles (literally “short story competition”) where certain people can submit a text.
-Some have entry conditions (e.g., participants must be under/over a certain age, live in a region, etc.), but others, like Achève-moi, are open to anyone.
+Some have entry conditions (e.g., participants must be under/over a certain age, live in a region, etc.), but others are open to anyone.

 Put new words to immediate use

-If you’re pressed for time, you can use convenient language learning programs like Duolingo or Memrise to quickly pick up and learn French words.
-Another option would be FluentU, which lets you see and practice words and phrases in context using authentic French videos equipped with interactive subtitles, flashcards and quizzes.
+If you’re pressed for time, you can use language learning programs like Duolingo or Memrise to quickly pick up and learn French words.

 Don’t use a dictionary too often

 It’s okay if you can’t think of a synonym for every word.
-If you can’t, just use the words you know.
+Just use the words you know.
 I try to “talk around” words I don’t know if I get stuck.
 After all, it’s what you do when speaking.
 Only if this is impossible should you use a dictionary.

 Keep in mind that even if you know a word, you might not know its gender or spelling.
 Sometimes it’s possible to guess the spelling from pronunciation, and genders might be inferred from similar words, but often you’ll just have to memorize.